GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 to initialize an App Engine application within the current Google Cloud project.

-NOTE: You need to choose the region where you want your App Engine Application located.
+NOTE: You need to choose the region where you want your App Engine application located.

-### Google App Engine Gradle Plugin
+### Google App Engine Gradle plugin

-To deploy to App Engine, add the [Google App Engine Gradle Plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin) to your project.
+To deploy to App Engine, add the [Google App Engine Gradle plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin) to your project.

-Add the plugin as a _buildscript_ dependency.
+Add the plugin as a `buildscript` dependency:

 _build.gradle_